-By having a clear idea of when to time your purchases, you can much more easily put a plan in place to budget and save in the weeks, months, or years leading up.
+By having a clear idea of when you want to make a certain purchase, you can more easily plan to budget and save in the weeks, months or years leading up.

-Think of it this way: If you know you want to buy a new car next October, you can tailor your budget with precision to make sure you have enough in your savings account by that time.
-But if you just think, “I’ll buy a car some time next year,” without a concrete timeline, you could end up scrambling for cash (or having to put your purchase off even longer) by the time you actually want to do so.
+Think of it this way: If you know you want to buy a new car next October, you can tailor your budget with precision to make sure you’ve saved enough by that time.
+But if you just think, “I’ll buy a car sometime next year,” without a concrete timeline, you could end up scrambling for cash (or having to put off your purchase even longer).

-The longer you have to build up funds, the less you’ll likely have to stash away each month — and vice versa.
+The more time you have to build up funds, the less you’ll have to stash away each month — and vice versa.
 Plus, if you are saving for multiple goals, having timelines for each one can help you prioritize how you divvy up your savings.

 Save the smart way.

 By planning ahead, you also have more room to implement different strategies and use different savings tools to your advantage.
 One tactic that works well when you’ve got time to spare?
 Microsaving.
-By consistently squirreling away micro amounts of savings (we’re talking a handful of change each day), you can amass significant growth in your savings account over time.
+By consistently squirreling away micro amounts of savings (we’re talking a handful of change each day), you can amass a nice nest egg over time.

 Don’t discount the calendar.

-Planning a major purchase is exciting — and getting a good deal on something you’ve been saving up to buy for weeks, months, or years can be pretty sweet.
-So, when you have a big item on your wish list for the future, use the calendar to your advantage.
-From budgeting month-to-month to snagging discounts, it’s one of the best savings tools out there.
+Planning a major purchase can be exciting — and getting a good deal on something you’ve been saving toward can be pretty sweet.
+So, when you have a big item on your wish list for the future, use your calendar to your advantage.
+From budgeting month-to-month to snagging discounts, it’s a great saving tool to leverage.

-Save smart and reach your goals faster with buckets and boosters, available with an Ally Bank Online Savings Account.
+Save smart and reach your goals faster with buckets and boosters, features of Ally Bank’s Online Savings Account.